+Table 40 Symbols in the dfdl:calendarPattern Property

 Any number of fractional seconds "S" may by specified in the pattern and accepted by implementations, but an implementation is free to represent a limited number of fractional seconds internally.
 Excess fractional seconds are truncated, not rounded up.
 At least millisecond accuracy must be implemented.
 Unlike other fields, fractional seconds are padded on the right with zero.

+It is a processing error if seconds appear in that part of the SimpleContent region that represents a time zone.

 The count of pattern letters determines the format as indicated in the table.